itlab-vision/dl-benchmark/src/cpp_dl_benchmark/README.md

 ## Build

 To build specific launcher please refer to the corresponding `README.md` file in the launcher directory.
-By default all laucnhers will be built.
+By default all launchers will be built.

 ## Usage